-See "ITEM 7.
-MAJOR SHAREHOLDERS AND RELATED PARTY TRANSACTIONS-A. Major shareholders."
+See "ITEM 6.
+DIRECTORS, SENIOR MANAGEMENT AND EMPLOYEES-B. Compensation-Disclosure of Compensation of our Board and Senior Management" and "ITEM 7.
+MAJOR SHAREHOLDERS AND RELATED PARTY TRANSACTIONS-A. Major shareholders.

 ITEM 7.
 MAJOR SHAREHOLDERS AND RELATED PARTY TRANSACTIONS

 A. Major shareholders